Web Analytics

 3. Take Care of Your Own Mental Health

-Teenagers are very smart and they pick up on things easily.
+Teenagers are very smart, and they pick up on things easily.
 When you take care of your mental health, you set a positive example for your teen.
 You can try journaling, exercising, and meditating to improve your mental health.

 Talking to your teen is also a great way to foster an environment where communication flows.
 Make sure to keep what you share light; you don’t want to burden your teenager with adult issues.